florianhartung/wasm-for-plugin-systems/work/sections/results_discussion_outlook.typ

-= Results & Discussion (2 pages)
+= Results & discussion (2 pages)
-- some of wasms strenghts were not represented during the technology comparison. namely native-like safe interfacing
+- some Wasm strengths and weaknesses not represented/covered
+  - advantage: native-live safe interfacing
+  - disadvantage: ecosystem not quite ready and still evolving for some technologies and lesser used languages

 = Outlook
 // Vorwärts oder Rückwärtsgerichtet